-- Strengthening of revenue systems, including the establishment of a dedicated Revenue Management System (RMS).
+- strengthening of revenue systems, including the establishment of a dedicated revenue management system;

-- Delivery of formal and on-the-job training for MoF, MoPAD staff, for example, in the assessment of programme budget submissions.
+- Delivery of formal and on-the-job training for MoF and MoPAD staff, for example, in the assessment of programme budget submissions; and

 This project has already generated significant results.
 Strengthened management of revenue systems will help improve the efficiency of revenue mobilisation over the longer term.
 In addition, more effective fiscal planning is also being supported through the adoption of a new macro-fiscal framework.

-More broadly, strengthened relationships between the Ministries of Finance and Planning are helping to promote a common, integrated approach to planning and budgeting.
-Over the longer term, these reforms will support the achievement of the PA’s policy objectives, including reducing its budget deficit and dependence on foreign aid, increasing transparency and improving the delivery of public services.
+More broadly, strengthened relationships between the MoF and MoPAD are helping to promote a common, integrated approach to planning and budgeting.
+Over the longer term, these reforms will support the achievement of policy objectives, including reducing budget deficit and dependence on foreign aid, increasing transparency, and improving the delivery of public services.